Type of Journal Identifier

 Although designed to accept any text as its value, the following are suggested journal identifier types for this attribute:

-Identifier assigned by an archive or other repository for articles
+Identifier assigned to a work by an archive or other repository for articles

 Digital Object Identifier for the entire journal, not just for the article (rare)

-Identifier assigned by an abstracting or indexing service
+Identifier assigned to a work by an abstracting or indexing service

 International Standard Serial Number for a journal (This value is generally used when referring to related articles.)

-Title abbreviation assigned as identifier by PubMed, for example, “Mol Biol Cell”, “Nucleic Acids Res”, etc. This value is typically the journal abbreviation and may be the same as the abbreviated journal title <abbrev-journal-title>.
+Identifier assigned to a work by PubMed, for example, “Mol Biol Cell”, “Nucleic Acids Res”, etc. This value is typically the journal abbreviation and may be the same as the abbreviated journal title <abbrev-journal-title>.

-Identifier assigned by PubMed Central, for example, a PubMed Central journal abbreviation such as “pnas”, “mbc”, “nar”, or “molcellb”, etc. This value is typically the journal abbreviation and may be the same as the abbreviated journal title <abbrev-journal-title>.
+Identifier assigned to a work by PubMed Central, for example, a PubMed Central journal abbreviation such as “pnas”, “mbc”, “nar”, or “molcellb”, etc. This value is typically the journal abbreviation and may be the same as the abbreviated journal title <abbrev-journal-title>.

-Identifier assigned by the content publisher, for example, “MOLEC” or “MOLCEL”
+Identifier assigned to a work by the content publisher, for example, “MOLEC” or “MOLCEL”